 Solo 401(k)

-Plan Overview: The Solo 401(k), commonly known as an Individual 401(k) or one-participant 401(k) plan, is a retirement savings plan designed for businesses without employees or where the only employee is a spouse.
-Solo 401(k)s operate much like standard 401(k) plans, and allow you to contribute as both an employer and an employee with pre-tax money.
-This provides more savings than SEPs or IRAs; however, the extra savings options often come with more constrained investment avenues.
-In a solo 401(k) plan, you can make either traditional or Roth deferrals, which offer the same tax benefits as their IRA contribution counterparts.
+Plan Overview: The Solo 401(k), commonly known as an Individual 401(k) or one-participant 401(k) plan, is a retirement savings plan meant for businesses without employees or where the only employee is a spouse.
+Solo 401(k)s are similar to standard 401(k) plans, and enable contributions as both an employer and an employee with pre-tax money.
+This offers more savings than SEPs or IRAs; however, the additional opportunities often come with more constrained investment avenues.
+Using a solo 401(k), you can make either traditional or Roth deferrals, which have the same tax benefits as their IRA contribution counterparts.

 Eligibility: Only business owners and their spouses may establish and contribute to a solo 401(k).